Performers Information for 2010 / 2011 |

 and some have been invited to perform nationally and internationally - you will see our

-performers at other UK Festivals, in New York, at the Melbourne Comedy Festival and in
+performers at other UK Festivals, in New York, at the Melbourne Comedy Festival, Hollywood

-world because of their Free Festival shows.
-In once case a performer is currently putting
+places around the world because of their Free Festival shows.
+In once case a performer is

 In short you can